katsub/tennis-highlights/README.md

 3. That's it!
 You can now try some things:
     - Untick the "Stop at X minutes" checkbox, so the entire video will be converted
     - Untick the "Auto join all and export", so you can edit the rallies and pick which ones you want to keep
+    - Open the settings.xml file and increase the number of "BallExtractionWorkers" and "FrameExtractionWorkers" until you stop seeing an improvement on the processing time

   *Rally Selection View*

   The right column contains a list of all rallies extracted and their durations.
 All checked rallies on that list will be kept on the exported video.